Arkansas Highway 198

 Highway 198 (AR 198, Ark.
 198, and Hwy.
-198) is a designation for three state highways in the Upper Arkansas Delta.
+198) is a designation for three state highways in the Upper Arkansas Delta, United States.
 One route of 2.45 mi in Trumann runs from Highway 69 east to Highway 463.
 A second route of 2.70 mi connects Highway 140 and Highway 77.
 A third route of 3.38 mi runs from US Highway 61 (US 61) near Grider east to the Sans Souci Landing on the Mississippi River.
-All routes are maintained by the Arkansas State Highway and Transportation Department (AHTD).
+All routes are maintained by the Arkansas Department of Transportation.

 Route description

 Trumann

 Highway 198 begins at Highway 69 and Highway 214 in Trumann.
 This intersection is adjacent to exit 29 on Interstate 555 (I-555)/US 63, with Highway 214 continuing north from the intersection as a frontage road of the expressway.
 Highway 198 runs south as a frontage road briefly before turning due east through toward a residential section of Trumann.
 The highway intersects Highway 463, where it terminates.